-Figure 4-7, Single Segment Download Array Example
+Figure 4-9, Single Segment Download Array Example

-Notice that besides the first waveform, each of the following waveforms is artificially expanded by 16 dummy points right at the beginning of the segment.
+Notice that besides the first waveform, each of the following waveforms is artificially expanded by 32 dummy points right at the beginning of the segment.
 The value of these points should be the same as the value of the first point of the waveform segment.
-So now, the total length of the three waveform segments is 4,000+3,000+5,000+32=12,032 points.
-To download the data the download mode should be COMBined.
-This means that the data of both channels in a channel pair should be downloaded together, and therefore the header for the data download command should be as follows:
+So now, the combined length of the three waveform segments is 4,000+3,000+64 = 12,064 points.
+And the header for the data download command should look as follows:

-TRACe#648128<binary_block>
+TRACe#624128 binary_block>

-Where 6 defines that 6 digits will follow and 48128 is the number of bytes that will be downloaded using the binary download process.
+Where 6 defines that 6 digits will follow and 24128 is the number of bytes that will be downloaded using the binary download process.
 Explanation on the TRACe# command is given in the Arbitrary Waveform Commands section of this manual.